-"I call Cosmelan a Xanax for the melanocytes, because this compound shuts off the skin's ability to create pigment by blocking an enzyme called tyrosinase, which is a primary component in pigment production," Marino explains.
-"At the same time, this peel contains a high dose of retinol, known for its rapid cellular turnover rate, which helps to lift pigment from the skin to reveal a more unified complexion."
+"I call Cosmelan a Xanax for the melanocytes because this compound shuts off the skin's ability to create pigment by blocking an enzyme called tyrosinase, which is a primary component in pigment production," Marino explains.
+"At the same time, this peel contains a high dose of retinol, known for its rapid cellular turnover rate, which helps to lift the pigment from the skin to reveal a more unified complexion."

 It's highly recommended that you wait until after pregnancy or breastfeeding to treat melasma or sunspots and always keep your treated skin out of the sun by wearing sunscreen of at least SPF 50 and a hat.

-See a Dermatologist For a Laser Treatment
+See a Dermatologist for a Laser Treatment

 You'll find your spots will have faded with the treatments and some may disappear.
 The best news is once the skin heals, your skin should be much smoother and sunspot-free.
-Dr. Miller notes that these treatments are "typically safer for those with lighter skin types," so those with deeper skin tones may want to steer clear.
+Miller notes that these treatments are "typically safer for those with lighter skin types," so those with deeper skin tones may want to steer clear.

-Try Over-the-Counter Skin Lightening Creams
+Try Over-the-Counter Skin-Lightening Creams